robinisaksson/verktyget/README.md

 # Verktyget.js

-> A vanilla javascript library.
+> A ES6 javascript library.

 Disclaimer!
 This is just published, so bare with me as I fix bugs, update and improve.